appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 You can click on an individual row in the Table and update data in the form fields.

 You can also enable the **Auto Generate Form** property to have the form fields regenerate automatically when the source data changes, for example, when keys change or if a data type changes from string to a number.
-Note that this will override any configuration you are providing through data transformation using JS.
+Note that this overrides any configuration you are providing through data transformation using JS.

 #### Nested arrays